-The following example uses 4 rhythmical displacements (eight note, quarter note and sixteenth note) .
-These rhythmical devices are used extensively in composition1 and improvisation.
-The following uses a basic example although only the eight note and quarter note displacements might be appropriate for beginner students.
+The following example uses 4 rhythmic displacements (eighth note, quarter note, and sixteenth note).
+These rhythmic devices are used extensively in composition1 and improvisation.
+The following uses a basic example, though only the eighth note and quarter note displacements might be appropriate for beginner students.

-Options a,b,c,d are played randomly with a 15% chance setting for option d, which can be considered the most difficult performance wise.
+Options a, b, c, and d are played randomly, with a 15% chance setting for option d, which can be considered the most difficult performance-wise.

 This is a good example of the potential for spontaneous variation by using short, similar loops of different lengths.

-Based on this simple example many variations can be created.
-By muting the drums, the guitar or both the playback becomes a time keeping exercise.
-The quantize setting can be randomized and more advanced subdivision become imaginable e.g. transformations2 into other beat subdivisions (triplets, quintuplets, septuplets) and their respective displacements.
+Based on this simple example, many variations can be created.
+By muting the drums, the guitar, or both, the playback becomes a time-keeping exercise.
+The quantize setting can be randomized, and more advanced subdivisions become imaginable, such as transformations2 into other beat subdivisions (triplets, quintuplets, septuplets) and their respective displacements.

 E.g. Green Chimneys (Thelonious Monk), Green Spleen (Ari Hoenig) ↩︎